davidnemeti/Publicizer/README.md

 }
 ```

-In order to access the private members, you need to create a **proxy class** (with an arbitrary name), decorate it with the `Publicize` attribute and assign the class with the private members:
+In order to access the private members, you need to create a *partial* **proxy class** (with an arbitrary name), decorate it with the `Publicize` attribute and assign the class with the private members:

 ```csharp
 [Publicize(typeof(TypeWithPrivateMembers))]